voreille/hecktor/README.md

     ├── Makefile                       <- Used to do set up the environment and make the conversion of DICOM to NIFTI.
     ├── notebooks
     │   ├── crop_dataset.ipynb
     │   └── evaluate_predictions.ipynb <- Example of how the evaluation will be computed.
-This example use the output of the NiftyNet model.
+This example use the output
+    |                                     of the NiftyNet model.
     └── src                            <- Source code for use in this project.
         ├── data                       <- Scripts to download or generate data │   ├── __init__.py
         │   ├── bounding_box.py
-        │   ├── dicom_conversion.py
+        │   ├── dicom_conversion.py    <- Conversion of the DICOM to NIFTI and computation of the bounding boxes.
         │   └── make_dataset.py
         ├── evaluation
         |   ├── __init__.py
-        │   ├── cli_compute_scores.py
+        │   ├── cli_compute_scores.py  <- Example of how the score will be computed.
         │   └── scores.py
-        ├── niftynet
+        ├── niftynet                   <- Code to reproduce the experiments with NiftyNet.
         │   ├── __init__.py
         │   ├── config2D.ini
         │   ├── config3D.ini